Guy Williams (actor): First visit to Argentina (April 1973)

 Williams always had a frank and open temperament, was a great connoisseur of wine, a chess and fencing enthusiast and a great lover of travel.
 As early as 1969, at the end of Lost in Space, he was disappointed that no job offer materialized.
 He then decided to retire to enjoy his small fortune earned by investing in various businesses.

-Since January 2, 1967, the Channel 13 television of Buenos Aires (Argentina) broadcast ‘'El Zorro’' every day in the morning from 12:30 to 1:00 p.m. and on the evening from 7:00 to 7:30, with great success.
-In 1970, toy stores and kiosks in all the provinces of Argentina sold action figures, costumes and all kinds of objects related to Zorro.
-The channel had the idea of presenting Guy Williams, with the idea of making a special program and having him participate in several programs for children.
+Starting on January 2, 1967, Channel 13 television in Buenos Aires broadcast "Zorro" during the daytime every day from 12:30 to 1:00p.m. and evenings from 7:00 to 7:30p.m., with great success.
+In the late 1960s and early 1970s, toy stores, kiosks and newsstands throughout Argentina sold action figures, costumes, and all kinds of Zorro-related merchandise.

-The Buenos Aires journalist Leonardo Gleizer was in charge of traveling to the U.S. to make the contacts:
+Due to the success of the series, Channel 13 management had the idea to meet with Williams to see how he would feel about starring in a variety of children's programming at the station.
+The journalist Leonardo Gleizer was tasked with traveling to the US to make contact with Williams:

 When I arrived in New York it was very difficult to know where Williams would live.
 After several unsuccessful inquiries, it occurred to me to look in the telephone directory.
 To my surprise, Guy Williams lived in California.
 I called him and got an answer from a woman (Janice, Williams' wife).
 I spoke with him, telling him that I had come all the way from Argentina to look for him and that I thought he would be attracted to the idea.
 She told me to go see him at his home in California.
 He picked me up at the airport.
 When I saw him without a mustache, I suggested he grow one.
 A fortnight after that first call, we went to Buenos Aires.